lightertu/NetsecIoT/coap_note.md

 - procedure:
     - `coap_pdu_t.hdr.code = methodcode`

+- Method definitions:
+    = GET:
+        * if has Accept option, the data is the preferred content format of a response.
+        * if has Etag option, Etag will be validated.

 ### Responses:
 * Respond code:
     - identified by the code field in CoAP header being set to a Response Code.